Nzoia River

 The Nzoia River is a 257 km Kenyan river, rising from Cherangany hills.
-It passes through Kapsara, Springer ,Moi's bridge then crosses to Kakamega county.It flows south and then west, eventually flowing into Lake Victoria near the town of Port Victoria.
+It passes through Kapsara, Springer, and Moi's Bridge then crosses to Kakamega County.
+It flows south and then west, eventually flowing into Lake Victoria near the town of Port Victoria.

 The river has a discharge of about 118 m3/s or about 3,721 million cubic metres annually, making it the second biggest river in the country by discharge.

 The river is important to Western Kenya, flowing through a region estimated to be populated by over 3.5 million people.
-Its waters provide irrigation all year round, while the annual floods around the lowland area of Budalang'i deposit sediment that contributes to the area's good agricultural production.
+Its waters provide irrigation all year round, while the annual floods around the lowland area of Budalang'i deposit sediment that contributes to the area's good agricultural production, albeit displacing hundreds of people and destroying settlements.